sematext/docs/docs/integration/postgresql.md

 If you are having issues with Sematext Monitoring, i.e. not seeing PostgreSQL metrics, see [How do I create the diagnostics package](/monitoring/spm-faq/#how-do-i-create-the-diagnostics-package).

-For more troubleshooting information please look at [Troubleshooting](/monitoring/spm-faq/#troubleshooting) section.
+For more troubleshooting information please look at the [Troubleshooting](/monitoring/spm-faq/#troubleshooting) section.